Texas clinics cancel abortions after court reinstates ban

 Texas Right to Life, the state’s largest anti-abortion group, created a tip line to receive reports of violators.
 About a dozen calls came in after U.S. District Judge Robert Pitman suspended the law, said John Seago, the group’s legislative director.

-“I don’t have any credible evidence at the moment of litigation that we would we would bring forward,” Seago said Saturday.
+“I don’t have any credible evidence at the moment of litigation that we would bring forward,” Seago said Saturday.

 Texas had roughly two dozen abortion clinics before the law took effect.
 At least six clinics resumed performing abortions after six weeks of pregnancy during the reprieve, according to the Center for Reproductive Rights.